 Corned beef is made from the muscle of a cow, and that muscle is formed with a variety of fibers that are attached together.
 When you slice against the grain in your corned beef recipe, you're shortening these fibers, which makes the meat more tender after cooking and easier to chew.

 Step 1: Examine the Corned Beef

 Place your cooked piece of corned beef on a large cutting board.
 Make a small incision along one end of the corned beef.
-Pull the meat apart, using a fork if necessary, to see which way the grain fibers of the meat run.
+Then pull the meat apart, using a fork if necessary, to see which way the grain fibers of the meat run.

 Arrange the piece of corned beef on the cutting board so the fibers of the meat are situated diagonally to your body.

-Slice the corned beef by cutting the meat at right angles to the direction of the grain, according to the well-known cooking book "The Illustrated Cook's Book of Ingredients."
-Cut the meat into thin slices as another way to shorten the muscle fibers and to help make the meat more tender than you would get with thicker slices.
+To help prevent stringy corned beef, cut the meat at right angles to the direction of the grain.
+Cutting the meat into thin slices is another way to shorten the muscle fibers and help make the meat more tender than it would be with thicker slices.

-A sharp knife makes it easier to slice your corned beef, which makes the meat more tender.
-Don't use a serrated knife because it will tear the meat and make it unattractive and less tender.
+Using a sharp knife makes it easier to slice your corned beef, which in turn makes the meat more tender.
+Don't use a serrated knife because it may tear the meat, causing stringy corned beef — both unattractive and less tender.

-Cook your corned beef in a slow cooker.
-This also helps tenderize the meat.
+For an easy meal, try slow cooker corned beef.
+This cooking method also helps to tenderize the meat, according to PennState Extension.
 You should still slice the slow-cooked corned beef against the grain, however, to retain that tender texture.

 Add vegetables to your dish for a one-pot meal.
 Place vegetables, such as potatoes and carrots, on the bottom of the slow cooker.
 These take longer to cook and need to be closer to the heat source, according to the University of Minnesota Extension.